(Click at upper right for full-screen interactive panorama.)

 |The monument marks the area where three 8th Vermont color-bearers were killed.|

-The result of the opening phase of the battle was predictable: Thomas' brigade was crushed, suffering 70 percent casualties (1,050 men).
+The result of the opening phase of the battle on Oct.
+19, 1864, was predictable -- Thomas' brigade was crushed, suffering 70 percent casualties (1,050 men).
 But its effort indeed slowed the Rebel advance for nearly 30 minutes.
 In brutal, often hand-to-hand, fighting, the 8th Vermont defended a deep ravine and stretch of woods, suffering 110 casualties out of 164 men engaged.
 Three of its color-bearers were killed.

 According to the 8th Vermont regimental history: